 - The police arrested the wrong person.
 Perhaps a witness wrongly picked the defendant out of a lineup.
 Or perhaps the defendant was in the wrong place at the wrong time, and law enforcement mistakenly pegged the defendant as a suspect.1

 In the end, prosecutors bear the burden to prove that the defendant is guilty of murder beyond a reasonable doubt.
 Unless the incident was captured on video or had credible eyewitnesses, this can be a very difficult bar for the D.A. to meet.
-And the murder charge could be dropped simply due to lack of proof.
+The state could drop the murder charge simply due to lack of proof.

 2. Is there a statute of limitations in murder cases?